General Instructions for authors

 COREN (BR).
 Good Practices: Safe Surgery [Internet].
 São Paulo (SP): COREN; 2011 [access in Jul, 10, 2014].
 Available in: http://inter.coren-sp.gov.br/sites/default/files/cirurgia-segura.pdf

-After receiving the opinion with acceptance of the article, the author should pay the publication fee of R$ 500,00 (five hundred reais), within seven days, after the communication of the accepted of the article.
-The certificate of payment of the publishing fee should be sent to the e-mail: email@example.com
+Upon receiving the accepted opinion of the article, the author must pay the publication fee in the amount of R $ Upon receiving the accepted opinion of the article, the author must pay the publication fee in the amount of R $ 350.00 (three hundred and fifty reais) within up to seven days, after the final acceptance notice of the article.
+The proof of payment of the publishing fee must be sent to the e-mail: firstname.lastname@example.org

 The non-payment of the publishing fee within the appointed deadline implies the material archiving.

-These fees should be paid by means of identifiable bank deposit, in the Savings Account of the Brazilian Association of Nursing–Bradesco Bank– Agency: 00548 – Savings Account 8543581-7 CNPJ ABEn São Paulo 33,989,468/0018, 58.
+These fees should be paid by means of identifiable bank deposit, in the Savings Account of the Brazilian Association of Nursing–Bradesco Bank– Agency: 00548 – Current Account 11115-5 CNPJ ABEn São Paulo 33,989,468/0018, 58.
 The bank deposit identifiable requires a identifying code that, in case of physical person, corresponds to the CPF and, in case of juridical person, to the CNPJ of the payment establishment.

 Documents for submission